GT-RAIL/derail-fetchit-public/fetchit_mapping/README.md

 This repository contains the pipeline to do 2D/3D mapping for FetchIt Challenge.

-Current Status: builds and runs 2D/3D mapping.
-See ToDos for what's missing.

 ## Install
 1. Depends on special "RAIL" version of challenge world.
 Available in `rail_test_world` folder.
 You need to move the files in that folder to the appropriate locations within the